Number Of Credits Required To Graduate

 While HSPH does not accept transfer credit from any other institution, the CAD will consider course work taken for previous Master’s or Doctoral programs to be applied towards the Prospective and Final Programs.
 Students who wish to apply such previous course work to their areas of concentration must submit course descriptions and an official transcript along with their Prospective and Final Programs.

 Students who have received a Master’s degree from HSPH may follow an accelerated timetable for completion of the doctoral degree requirements since a substantial amount of the course work for the major and minor fields will have been completed prior to entering the doctoral program.
-In such a case the student may submit a Prospective/Final Program at the end of the first semester, but still no later than the end of second semester.
+In such a case the student may submit a Prospective/Final Program at the end of the first semester, but still no later than the end of the third semester.

 |Course work presented in the Final Program must be completed prior to the Oral Examination.|